 What are the best gay bars in Saigon?

 The staple gay bar of Saigon open every single evening is called The Tipsy Unicorn.
-They have pool tables, daily happy hours between 4-8pm and a Trivia Night on Wednesday (the perfect night to go and hook up with sexy geeks!)
+They have pool tables, daily happy hours between 4-8pm and a Trivia Night on Wednesday (the perfect night to go and hook up with handsome geeks!)